alandler/alandler.github.io/index.markdown

 <h3>Personal Website</h3>
 <p>Thanks for popping in.
 This is very much a work in progress.
 Arguably, I am even in the pre-progress phase.
-I'm glad I'm overcoming the Jekyll learning curver though, rather than making a <b>normie</b> static bootstrap HTML page.</p>
+I'm glad I'm overcoming the Jekyll learning curve though, rather than making a <b>normie</b> static bootstrap HTML page.</p>

 <p>I really hope to make this a functional portfolio at some point.
 It is